aussielunix/graylog2-appliance/README.md

 ## Todo

 * tune rsyslog to send logs to graylog2
-* make puppet modules work under a puppet master
+* split out the Graylog2 puppet module to separate repos.

 <table>
   <tr>